Ex-UFC fighter Phil Baroni charged with murder in Mexico - WHIZ News

 MEXICO CITY (AP) — Former mixed martial arts fighter Phil Baroni has been arrested in Mexico for allegedly killing his girlfriend, the prosecutors’ office in the Pacific coast state of Nayarit said Wednesday.

 The office said a woman was found dead on Jan.
-1 in the beach town of San Fernando, just north of the resort of Puerto Vallarta.
+1 in the beach town of San Francisco, just north of the resort of Puerto Vallarta.

 The office identified the suspect only by his nationality, American, and his first name in a statement.
 But a state official later confirmed his last name, and said an initial hearing in the case would be held Monday.